13 Days of Halloween House No. 1

 To get access to the library, simply subscribe to my newsletter with the form at the bottom of the post and you will be sent the password immediately so you can download the pattern.
 Then click on the library link, click to enter the password protected area, type in the password and the poof! the list of free patterns and tutorials will appear.
 This pattern is listed in the October 2018 section of the library.

-- Halloween House No. 1 Pattern PDF (also SVG pattern included)
+- Halloween House No. 1 Pattern PDF (also SVG pattern available)

 - Carbon paper (if tracing to the cardboard)